praetoriandigital/cub-java/docs/leads.md

 			}
 			params.setOffset(offset += count); // increase offset by page size
 		} while (result.size() > 0); // stop when zero items returned
         // This sample loads all missing leads.
-But you can load just one page it will be
+But you loading just one page will be
-        // enought to keep your leads in sync after initial import.
+        // enough to keep your leads in sync after the initial import.
 		return "";
 	}